-More and more people are intrigued by our social, unbiased interview robot Tengai.
+More and more people are intrigued by our social and unbiased interview robot Tengai.
 And we’re getting a bunch of questions relating to it.
-So, in this blog post, Tengai’s Chief Robot Trainer, Sinisa Strbac, reveals the answers to the most frequently asked questions.
+So, in this blog post, we want to answers the 10 most frequently asked questions.

-What and why do you teach the robot?
+3. What and why do you teach the robot?
 Why do we need it?
-And what is the human recruiter’s role in this?

-You have said that it would be good for all recruiters to partake in this work.
-Why?
+6. Why would it be good for all recruiters to partake in this work?

 ”As a human being, you need to take a step outside yourself and imagine yourself as a robot that hasn’t been gathering experiences since childhood.””